Mary Tudor, Queen of France, Duchess of Suffolk

 Mary was raised with her older siblings Margaret and Henry at Eltham Palace in Greenwich, London, England, and was taught French, Latin, music, dancing, and embroidery.
 In 1501, Mary’s elder brother Arthur, Prince of Wales married Catherine of Aragon, the youngest daughter of Queen Isabella I of Castile and King Ferdinand II of Aragon.
 Five months later, on April 2, 1502, 15-year-old Arthur was dead, probably of sweating sickness, and his family was devastated.
 Shortly after Arthur’s death, Mary’s mother Elizabeth became pregnant again and hoped for a son.
 On February 2, 1503, she gave birth to a daughter, Katherine.
 Shortly after giving birth, Elizabeth became ill with puerperal fever (childbed fever) and died on February 11, 1503, her 37th birthday.
 Little Katherine died on February 18, 1503.
 In June of 1503, just a few months after her mother’s death, Mary’s sister Margaret left England to begin her married life in Scotland with her husband James IV, King of Scots.
 By the age of eight, Mary had already dealt with much loss.

 In December of 1507, 11-year-old Mary was betrothed to four-year Charles, the future Charles V, Holy Roman Emperor, the eldest son of Philip the Handsome and Queen Joanna I of Castile.
 A month after her 13th birthday, Mary’s father King Henry VII died and her brother became King Henry VIII.
 Henry VIII was interested in a more permanent alliance with France.
 He initially considered marrying his now-widowed sister Margaret to the widowed King Louis XII of France.
 To his chagrin, Margaret secretly married Archibald Douglas, 6th Earl of Angus.
-Henry VIII broke off Mary’s engagement to Charles and instead negotiated a peace treaty with France that included the marriage of 18-year-old Mary and the 52-year-old twice-married Louis XII who was eager to have a son to succeed him.
+Henry VIII broke off Mary’s engagement to Charles.
+Then he negotiated a peace treaty with France that included the marriage of 18-year-old Mary and the 52-year-old twice-married Louis XII who was eager to have a son to succeed him.
 Mary was not thrilled at the prospect of marrying a sick old man, especially since she was already in love with Charles Brandon, 1st Duke of Suffolk who had been brought up with Henry VIII in the court of King Henry VII.
 Mary made her brother promise that if she should survive Louis XII, she could choose her second husband.

 King Louis XII of France by Jehan Perréal, circa 1514; Credit – Wikipedia